-Sunset Rides-These hour-and-half trail rides weave through parts of camp the average Scout doesn't get to see, then head back as the sun sets & the light begins to fade.
+Sunset Ride (M)-This hour-and-half trail ride weaves through parts of camp the average Scout doesn't get to see, then head back as the sun sets & the light begins to fade.
 Cost is \$30.

-Cowboy Breakfast (Th), Lunch (F) or Dinner (Th) Ride-Wentelicious food & a trail ride you won't forget!
-Cost is \$50
+Cowboy Lunch Ride (W)-Wentelicious food & a trail ride you won't forget!
+Cost is \$40

 Be-A-Wrangler Outpost-Start out on a late afternoon, long, meandering ride up to the Back Country Corral, a BBQ dinner & a sunset ride back to the Corral for a night of Wrangler fun & a sleepover in the barn or under the stars.
 In the morning, help feed the herd then head back to Camp in time for breakfast with your troop.
 Bring all personal gear with you to the barn.
 For Youth only.
-Cost is \$60.
+Cost is \$50.